F5Networks/f5-openstack-lbaasv2-driver/docs/includes/topic_hierarchical-port-binding.rst

 Caveats
 -------

-- In release v |release| of the F5 LBaaSv2 driver and agent, ``VLAN`` is the only supported ML2 network type.
+- In release v |release| of the F5 LBaaSv2 driver and agent, ``VLAN`` is the only supported ML2 network type when employing Hierarchical Port Binding.

 - Each F5 agent managing a BIG-IP :term:`device service cluster` must have the same ``f5_network_segment_physical_network`` setting. [#]_